Link: The Faces of Evil - Release Date Investigation

 With my findings, I will now display the most likely periods in which Link: The Faces of Evil released:

-Europe (English): Late 1993
+Europe (English): Early October 1993

 If you've made it this far, thank you for reading my unhinged CD-i release date ramblings!
-What this page needs more than anything are contemporary reviews and evidence of the game's release date.
+What this page needs more than anything are contemporary reviews and evidence of the game's true release date.

 Especially those dubbed releases.